-In the early 3rd century, about one hundred and fifty years after the founding of Londinium, the Romans built a defensive wall around the city.
+In the early 3rd century, about 150 years after the founding of Londinium, the Romans built a defensive wall around the city.
 Outside of it they left a strip of land known as the ‘pomerium’ on which, for defensive purposes, building was forbidden.
-In Saxon times thirteen acres of this area east of the wall, down to the Thames, was granted to a guild of knights known as the Cnihtengild, thirteen in number according to Stowe, and they used it for jousting.
+In Saxon times thirteen acres of this area east of the wall, down to the Thames, was granted to a guild of knights known as the Cnihtengild, thirteen in number according to the Tudor historian John Stowe, and they used it for jousting.
 Little is known of them but they may have been a military and religious society formed during the reign of Edgar the Peaceable.
 The Cnihtengild erected their own church outside of Aldgate, dedicated to St. Botolph, the Anglo-Saxon patron saint of wayfairers.

 The Cnihtengild most probably had responsibility for defence of the City from attack from the east and thus William of Normandy’s conquest in 1066 made them redundant in that regard, although their rights were re-confirmed in a charter from King William II, son of the Conqueror.
 Following the building of the Tower of London in the latter decades of the 11th century the original defensive need for the Portsoken also became obsolete.
 It thereafter continued as a suburb immediately outside of the City where several religious foundations were located.